 Attitudes to other types of animals are also often very different.
 A dog might be 'man's best friend', and considered another member of the family by those in more developed countries, but it is hard to feel affection and empathy for such an animal when you live below the poverty line and struggle to feed your children.
 In many developing countries there is a much higher incident rate of animal neglect, and therefore also a great need for volunteer help.

 Working as a volunteer on a Veterinary Medicine or Animal Care project with Projects Abroad, you will gain some fantastic work experience which would simply not be possible in your own country.
 To start with you are likely to see many exciting types of animals, such as snakes, big cats or even elephants!
 Volunteers will also get to see cases that have been virtually eliminated in the developed world, such as rabies, and you will develop a better understanding of the problems that people are faced with in both urban and rural areas of the third world.

 Whether you work as a Veterinary Medicine or an Animal Care volunteer you will be given a placement supervisor who is responsible for giving you a full and varied flavour of the kind of work done by people in this field.
 You will shadow local professionals and will gain hands-on experience which befits your level of experience.
 You will be able to ask questions and learn from your local colleagues.

 You may work in a surgery or in an animal centre, and your work is likely to involve going out on visits in the local community.
-Whether you are rehabilitating an injured falcon in Mexico, or vaccinating farm animals in India, you will gain some fantastic experience which will help you on your UCAS form or in future job interviews, whilst also making a big difference to the lives of the animals and people you work with.
+Whether you are rehabilitating an injured falcon in Mexico, or working with giant pandas in China, you will gain some fantastic experience which will help you on your UCAS form or in future job interviews, whilst also making a big difference to the lives of the animals and people you work with.